Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games

 \item[$\typeB$] If $\cmbSum > 0$, then go to $\typeA$.

-Else, play $\stratWC$ during $\stepsWC$ steps then go to $\typeA$. \end{itemize} \end{definition} We define \textit{periods} as sequences played from the beginning of a phase of type $\typeA$ or $\typeB$ up to its end, i.e., the beginning of a new period.
+Else, play $\stratWC$ during $\stepsWC$ steps then go to $\typeA$. \end{itemize} \end{definition} By step we mean taking any edge in the game, be it from a state of $\playerOne$ or $\playerTwo$.
+We define \textit{periods} as sequences played from the beginning of a phase of type $\typeA$ or $\typeB$ up to its end, i.e., the beginning of a new period.
 Intuitively, in a period of type $\typeA$, the strategy mimics the optimal expectation strategy.
 By playing~$\stratExp$ long enough, we can ensure that the mean-payoff obtained during the period is very close to $\optimalExp$, with probability close to one (Lemma~\ref{lem:mp_swecExpDecrease}).
 Still, we need to ensure the worst-case threshold in all cases.
 This may in general not be ensured by periods of type $\typeA$.
 Hence, we keep a memory of the running sum of weights in the period.
 This requires a finite number of bits of memory as the sum takes values in $\{-\stepsExp\cdot\largestW, -\stepsExp\cdot\largestW+1, \ldots{}, \stepsExp\cdot\largestW-1, \stepsExp\cdot\largestW\}$.
 If $\cmbSum > 0$ after the $\stepsExp$ steps, then the mean-payoff over the period satisfies the worst-case requirement (Eq.~\eqref{eq:thresholdWC}) and the strategy can immediately start a new period of type~$\typeA$.
 Otherwise, it is necessary to compensate in order to satisfy the worst-case requirement.
 In that case, the strategy mimics the optimal worst-case strategy $\stratWC$ for $\stepsWC$ steps.
 Such a strategy guarantees that cycles in the outcome have a strictly positive sum of weights since $\optimalWC > 0$, as discussed before.
 As $\cmbSum$ is lower bounded after $\stepsExp$ steps, there exists a value of $\stepsWC$ such that the total sum of weights (and thus the mean-payoff) over periods $\typeA$ + $\typeB$ is strictly positive.
-Using the fact that all weights are integers, we further deduce that the sum over a period is at least equal to one.
+Because all weights are integers, we further deduce that the sum over a period is at least equal to one.
 By the boundedness of the length of a period, we thus prove that the overall mean-payoff along a play stays \textit{strictly} positive.
 Hence $\stratComb$ satisfies Eq.~\eqref{eq:thresholdWC}.